 Acceptable courses in biological sciences should emphasize a content area related to human or animal sciences (e.g., biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, veterinary science).

-Acceptable courses in physical sciences should include physics or chemistry.
+For all applicants who apply beginning January 1, 2020, acceptable courses in physical sciences must include coursework in physics or chemistry.

 Acceptable courses in social/behavioral sciences should include psychology, sociology, anthropology, or public health.

 More information about courses that satisfy the ASHA certification standards: Course content area for SLP Standards

 Students taking prerequisites (leveling coursework as a non-degree seeker) at the University of Texas at Austin will enroll in the following courses.

 - CSD 312 Developmental Language Science

 - Optional CSD 118L: Acquisition of Communicative Abilities in Children: Laboratory